A Novel Multiple Imputation Approach For Parameter Estimation in Observation-Driven Time Series Models With Missing Data: Practical Considerations

 More formally, suppose that $\mathcal{I}$ can be partitioned into $U$ sub-intervals of consecutive indices, say $\mathcal{I}_1,\cdots,\mathcal{I}_U$, with $\mathcal{I}_u = \{t_{u,1},\cdots,t_{u,v_u}\}$ denoting the $u$-th interval of size $v_u$.
 Define

 When $u^\ast$ is unique, $\mathcal{T}:=\mathcal{I}_{u^*}$ is the set of indices corresponding to the longest sequence of non-missing data in the time series.
-We propose estimating $\hat{\bs\gamma}_0$ using the subset $\{Y_t\}_{t \in \mathcal{T}}$.
-In cases where two or more sequences have the same maximum length, one can either arbitrarily select one of them or average the estimates obtained from each maximum-length subset to define $\hat{\bs\gamma}_0$.
+We propose estimating $\hbs\gamma_0$ using the subset $\{Y_t\}_{t \in \mathcal{T}}$.
+In cases where two or more sequences have the same maximum length, one can either arbitrarily select one of them or average the estimates obtained from each maximum-length subset to define $\hbs\gamma_0$.

-In some cases, obtaining $\hat{\bs\gamma}_0$ from the longest sequence of contiguous observed values may result in a poor initial value for the algorithm, particularly when the sequence is too short.
+In some cases, obtaining $\hbs\gamma_0$ from the longest sequence of contiguous observed values may result in a poor initial value for the algorithm, particularly when the sequence is too short - which is usually the case when $N$ is small and/or $m$ is large comparatively.
+This can also be influenced by the missing data mechanism.
+For instance, if the missing data mechanism impose that every $p$ time steps, there is a missing data, the longest sequence of contiguous points is of size $p$.
+On the other hand, if the missing data mechanism is MCAR and we are using a consistent estimator, then the longest sequence of contiguous observed values is itself consistent, as in this case, as $\lim_{n\to\infty}\#\mathcal{T} = \infty$.

 In such scenarios, an alternative approach is necessary.
 One viable solution is to consider the longest sequence obtainable from the original time series by imputing at most $L$ consecutive points, where $L$ is small (e.g., 1 or 2), using any automatic imputation method.
 This approach is valid as long as the number of imputed values is small relative to the total length of the time series.